flothjl/langtools-mcp/README.md

-# lsp-mcp: Multi-Language Code Analyzer for LLMs
+# langtools-mcp: Multi-Language Code Analyzer for LLMs

 ## Overview

-**lsp-mcp** provides robust, multi-language **code analysis** and static checking tools, via a modular "sidecar" daemon architecture.
+**langtools-mcp** provides robust, multi-language **code analysis** and static checking tools, via a modular "sidecar" daemon architecture.
 It is designed to help Large Language Models (LLMs) or humans automatically lint, type-check, and improve code in Python—and, soon, other languages—with minimal installation friction and maximum transparency.

 - ⚡ **Fast**: Leverages tools like [Ruff](https://github.com/astral-sh/ruff) for blazing-fast Python analysis.